kescobo/GenderInference.jl/README.md

 A package to infer a person's gender based on their first name, with inspiration from the [Gender R package][1].
+For now, the data is limited to US names, but hopefully that will change.

 See also [NameToGender.jl][6]